department-of-veterans-affairs/vets-website/content/pages/disability-benefits/after-you-apply.md

 ### What should I do if I disagree with your decision on my claim?

 If you disagree with our decision, you can appeal it.
-The decision notice will have instructions on how to file an appeal.
-[File an appeal now](/disability-benefits/claims-appeal/).
+The decision notice will have instructions on how to file an appeal. <br> [File an appeal now](/disability-benefits/claims-appeal/).

 <div markdown="0"><br></div>